 Overall, N.C. & Lemay, E.P.
 (2015).
 Attachment and dyadic regulation processes.
 In J.A.
 Simpson and W.S.
 Rholes (Eds.), Attachment Theory and Research: New Directions and Emerging Themes.
 New York: Guilford.

-Watch this space … we have many more studies that will soon be published examining emotion regulation processes.
+Watch this space… we have more studies that will be published soon examining emotion regulation processes.